Prelf1992/distributed-ml-training-system/README.md

 * Commit 375: Build: Add tests for module for better maintainability. at 2025-11-26 11:40:41
 * Commit 376: Chore: Configure CI for dependencies to improve user experience. at 2025-11-26 11:54:55
 * Commit 377: Docs: Add new feature README for better maintainability. at 2025-11-27 10:21:54
+* Commit 378: Docs: Update build config script to support new requirements. at 2025-11-27 11:25:48